How Agile Is Your Culture?

 - Which culture habits support your strategic objectives and which habits hinder them?

-Answer these essential culture questions to align people, purpose, and process in your organization.
-Gain actionable insights into which specific culture-focused habits and activities will visibly improve business results within 12 months.
+Answer these essential cultural questions to align people, purpose, and process in your organization.

 - 84 percent of respondents and 86 percent of C-Suite respondents believe that their organization’s culture is critical to business success.